MarcoYou/MarcoYou.github.io/_posts/2020-12-24-05-Econometrics.md

   - (these 3 types are all eligible for OLS estimation)
 - Regression functions that are non-linear in the parameters (only a sketch here)

+We are going to study 2 groups of methods useful when

+- the relation